boris-fouomene/reslib/src/validator/docs/NESTJS_INTEGRATION.md

 ### Step 2: Create ValidationPipe

-Create a custom pipe in your project that uses `Validator.validateTarget()`:
+Create a custom pipe in your project that uses `Validator.validateClass()`:

 ```typescript
 // src/pipes/validation.pipe.ts